Data Collection for Healthy People Initiative

 Graph 6 -- Global health had variable representation across professions but improved over the decade.

-Limitations exist for this data.
 Comparisons across professions were discouraged because of the use of different survey instruments, different response rates, and reliance on self-reporting.
-Nevertheless, Baccalaureate Nursing (AACN) curricula appeared to have the most robust presentation of the tracked content areas.
-AAMC’s data source had a 100% response rate because completion was a requirement for accreditation.
+Nevertheless, Baccalaureate Nursing curricula appeared to have the most robust presentation of the tracked content areas.
+Medicine's data sources had a 100% response rate because completion was a requirement for accreditation.
 The response rates for the other instruments ranged from 70% to 100%.
 Because of variation in denominators across the professions, some of the changes may have represented a small number of schools' change in response, which may not represent a trend.

 healthy people 2030